Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Interior composition and simulated spectra

-\cite{Hu_jwstprop_cnc} have proposed to observe 55 Cancri e in emission spectroscopy combining NIRCam F444W filter (3-5 $\mu$m), and MIRI's Low Resolution Spectrograph (MIRI LRS; 5-14 $\mu$m).
-In Table \ref{tab:55cnce_res}, we observe that a water-dominated atmosphere reproduces well the observed data, with a surface pressure higher than 200 bar, whereas the CO$_{2}$ envelope is not extended enough to match the density of 55 Cancri e, yielding a more dense interior.
-At temperatures higher than 4000 K, CO$_{2}$ would not be the dominant species in a C-rich atmosphere, but CO.
-This changes the emission of the atmosphere as CO is a different absorber from CO$_{2}$.
-A CO-rich atmosphere could also explain the low-density of 55 Cancri e in this scenario, since CO has a lower molecular weight than CO$_{2}$, yielding a larger atmospheric scale height.
-When H/He is not included in the interior modelling, water as a trace species is necessary to explain the low density of 55 Cancri e, since a purely dry silicate atmosphere will have a smaller thickness than a CO$_{2}$ atmosphere due to their heavier molecular weights under similar atmospheric surface conditions.
+We do not model the scenario of a CO$_{2}$-dominated envelope for 55 Cancri e.
+The reason is twofold: 1) CO$_{2}$ envelope is not extended enough to match the density of 55 Cancri e, yielding a denser interior than the data show, and 2) at temperatures higher than 4000 K, CO$_{2}$ would not be the dominant species in a C-rich atmosphere, but CO.
+This changes the emission of the atmosphere, as CO is a different absorber from CO$_{2}$.
+A CO-rich atmosphere could also explain the low density of 55 Cancri e in this scenario since CO has a lower molecular weight than CO$_{2}$ and would yield a larger atmospheric scale height.
+When H/He is not included in the interior modelling, water as a trace species is necessary to explain the low density of 55 Cancri e since a purely dry silicate atmosphere would have a smaller thickness than a CO$_{2}$ atmosphere due to heavier molecular weights under similar atmospheric surface conditions.
 Adding silicate absorbers decreases the total planetary radius in H/He envelopes \citep{Misener21}.
 However, more modelling work is necessary to explore the effect of silicates in atmospheres that have lost their primordial H/He.
-A planet with no volatiles could match the low planetary density if the core and the mantle where less dense than that of an Earth-like interior, pointing to a carbon-rich mantle as suggested by \cite{Madhusudhan12}.
-The emission spectrum in this scenario would be that of a bare surface, requiring terrestrial surface models such as the ones presented in \cite{Hu12}.

-Fig. \ref{fig:55cnce_spectrum} shows the complete predicted emission spectrum of 55 Cancri e from 3 to 14 $\mu$m.
-We notice that for wavelengths below $\simeq$ 3.7 $\mu$m the noise is quite high, although in the range $\lambda = $ 3 to 3.7 $\mu$m there are no water or CO$_{2}$ spectral lines.
-Nonetheless, the rest of the spectral coverage of the proposed observations have low noise level, which makes the spectral features of water easy to identify with JWST in the high-molecular weight atmosphere scenario of 55 Cancri e.
+A planet with no volatiles matches the low planetary density for CMFs below 13\% (Table \ref{tab:55cnce_res}), which is indicative of a bulk interior less dense and Fe-rich than that of Earth ($CMF_{\oplus} = 32\%$).
+An alternative bulk composition for 55 Cancri e in the volatile-poor scenario would be a carbon-rich mantle, as suggested by \cite{Madhusudhan12}.